liamyemm/PolyMesh/README.md

 # PolyMesh Library

 The PolyMesh library is a C++ library for implementing polytopal methods for partial differential equations, with a particular focus on hybrid high-order methods.
-It allows for the use of very general curved meshes and enriched polynomial spaces.
+It allows for the use of very general and possibly curved meshes and for enriched polynomial spaces.

 For more information on using the PolyMesh library, see the documentation at https://liamyemm.github.io/PolyMesh/.